-The Company has a Scrap Contract with the DLA Disposition Services in which the base term expires in June 2012 with three one year renewal options.
-The DoD has exercised the first renewal option.
+The Company has a Scrap Contract with the DLA Disposition Services in which the base term expired in June 2012 with three one year renewal options.
+The DoD has exercised the first two renewal options.
 Under the terms of the Scrap Contract, the Company is required to purchase all scrap government property referred to it by the DLA Disposition Services.
 The Company distributes to the DLA Disposition Services 77% of the profits realized from the ultimate sale of the inventory, after deduction for allowable expenses, as provided for under the terms of the contract.
 The Contract also has a performance incentive that allows it to receive up to an additional 2% of the profit sharing distribution.
 This incentive is measured annually on June 30th, and is applied to the prior 12 months.
-The Company earned a performance incentive for the years ended September 30, 2011, 2010 and 2009 of approximately \$1,601,000, \$1,286,000, and \$975,000, respectively.
-For the years ended September 30, 2011, 2010 and 2009, profit-sharing distributions to the DLA Disposition Services under the Scrap Contract were \$49,318,000, \$40,926,000, and \$25,713,000, including accrued amounts, as of September 30, 2011, 2010, and 2009, of \$7,203,000, \$5,349,000 and \$4,407,000, respectively.
+The Company earned a performance incentive for the years ended September 30, 2012, 2011 and 2010 of approximately \$1,651,000, \$1,601,000, and \$1,286,000, respectively.
+For the years ended September 30, 2012, 2011 and 2010, profit-sharing distributions to the DLA Disposition Services under the Scrap Contract were \$43,242,000 \$49,318,000, and \$40,926,000, including accrued amounts, as of September 30, 2012, 2011, and 2010, of \$4,041,000 \$7,203,000, and \$5,349,000, respectively.
 The Scrap Contract may be terminated by either the Company or the DLA Disposition Services if the rate of return performance ratio does not exceed specified benchmark ratios for two consecutive quarterly periods and the preceding twelve months.
-The Company has performed in excess of the benchmark ratios throughout the contract period through September 30, 2011.
+The Company has performed in excess of the benchmark ratios throughout the contract period through September 30, 2012.